uthmanolanase/HIV-Continental-Study-Africa/README.md

 Unlike many previous studies that primarily focus on Sub-Saharan Africa, this research provides a truly continental-wide perspective by incorporating all seven countries of North Africa, often underrepresented in comparative analyses.
 By including both Sub-Saharan and North African countries, this project addresses a critical research gap and offers a more comprehensive understanding of HIV-related trends across the entire African continent.

-This study is currently submitted to The Lancet HIV (2024 Impact Factor: 13.0) This repository provides all code, datasets, and outputs to promote transparency and reproducibility
+This study has been submitted to the European Journal of Epidemiology (2024 Impact Factor: 5.9) This repository provides all code, datasets, and outputs to promote transparency and reproducibility

 ---